-We are excited to be funding four CERCLL Faculty Research Fellowships this year: congratulations to CERCLL Faculty Fellows Dr. Jhonatan Henao-Muñoz, Dr. Liudmila Klimanova, Dr. Shelley Staples, and Dr. Phyllis Taoua!
+We are excited to be funding four CERCLL Faculty Research Fellowships this year: congratulations to CERCLL Faculty Research Fellows Dr. Jhonatan Henao-Muñoz, Dr. Liudmila Klimanova, Dr. Shelley Staples, and Dr. Phyllis Taoua!

 Jhonatan Henao-Muñoz, Assistant Professor of Practice, W.A.
 Franke Honors College